gharials/dev-path/docs/vcs-git.md

 # Version Controlling with Git

 Git serves two major purposes: _history tracking_ and _collaboration._ When a developer works on a project for a long period, it is difficult for him/her to memorize the changes the project files have gone through.
-Git preserves the file histories as _commits._ It helps developers go through a files history or the entire repository history whenever necessary.
+Git preserves the file histories as _commits._ It helps developers go through a file's history or the entire repository's history whenever necessary.

 Any complex project requires team collaboration.
-When a team of developers work together on the same project, there must be some means to keep their work in sync among themselves.
+When a team of developers works together on the same project, there must be some means to keep their work in sync among themselves.
 Git serves this purpose with Git _remotes_, a central Git repository.
-Developers finish their tasks on their local repositories and _push_ their changes to the remote repository when they are done so that other developers can _pull_ his/her changes into their local repositories.
+Developers finish their tasks on their local repositories and _push_ their changes to the remote repository when they are done so that other developers can _pull_ their changes into their local repositories.

 See these [pages](https://github.com/git-guides) for a more exhaustive and authoritative treatment of Git.